top of page

 Commitments

-Reclaim the Frame is committed to running an environmentally sustainable charity.
+Reclaim The Frame is committed to running an environmentally sustainable charity.
 We aim to keep our carbon footprint as low as possible through sound, credible and measurable practices across all aspects of the charity by integrating the consideration of environmental concerns and impacts into all of our decision making and activities.
-We hope to encourage and inspire others to do the same by achieving Creative Green certification in recognition of our commitment to managing our carbon footprint and improving our environmental impact.
+We are continually managing our carbon footprint and improving our environmental impact.

 In 2014 we evolved into a year-round agency campaigning for gender equality in film - spotlighting and celebrating films created by marginalised genders, and supporting marginalised genders working in film through training and events.

-Even though we are a small organisation , we are very aware of the impact running a company has on the environment and are committed to working towards long-term solutions.
+Even though we are a small charity with three full-time employees and four part-time employees, we are very aware of the impact running a company has on the environment and are committed to working towards long-term solutions.
 We believe in contributing more than we take out.
 We recognise that action is needed now to achieve the aims of the UN Paris Agreement.
 We are committed to applying sustainable development goals to limit global warming to below 2°C. We are using environmentally responsible principles to achieve the lowest possible environmental impact.
 We intend to keep our carbon footprint as low as possible through sound practices across all aspects of the charity.

 Actions: